 You can future-proof your acquisition strategy to prepare for an ever-evolving environment by sunsetting your data management platform (DMP).

 The death of third-party cookies has continued to evolve.
-Google recently announced it will be removing them from its Chrome browser by 2024, giving organizations a slightly longer timeline for adjusting to a cookieless world.
+Google announced it will be removing them from its Chrome browser by 2024, giving organizations a slightly longer timeline for adjusting to a cookieless world.
 While third-party cookie deprecation is imminent, this delay is an opportunity for organizations that have yet to nail down their strategies for reducing reliance on anonymous identifiers and third-party data.

 Organizations must update their technology stacks with future-proof and flexible solutions that will help them execute on acquisition strategies without third-party cookies.
 The alternative is becoming entirely dependent on expensive walled garden data, resulting in high customer acquisition costs.